Dr. Keith Knapp

 Professor

 Knapp is the Chair of the Southeast Early China Roundtable and former President of the Early Medieval China Group.
-He is an executive board member of the T’ang Studies Society.
-He has created and maintains two listservs, which includes 800 scholars from across the globe.
+He is an executive board member of the T’ang Studies Society and the Elling Eide Center (Research Library and Preserve) in Sarasota, Florida.
+He has created and maintains the China Roundtable listserv, which includes 420 scholars from across the globe.

 Knapp is the History Department’s specialist on East Asia.
-He regularly teaches courses on the history of pre-modern China, modern China, Japan, the Samurai in history, literature and art, East Asian concepts of leadership, Chinese utopian thought, and violence and warfare in Chinese history.
-In the near future, he plans to develop a course on Premodern Chinese visions of how to live and die well.
+He regularly teaches courses on the history of pre-modern China, modern China, Japan, East Asian concepts of leadership, Chinese utopian thought, violence and warfare in Chinese history, and concepts of wellness in China.
 At the graduate level, he has taught courses on pre-modern China, pre-modern Japan, historiography, and the history of the non-Western world.

 Featured Publications